-- Maintain Mass every Sunday, (Sunday Mass), with Family masses once a month. - Promote deepening in faith through "deepening Sundays i.e. lectures after Mass. - Additional music in as many Sunday services as possible. - Sunday Mass in English four times during the year. - Celebrate worship services with some regularity over the entire congregation /the British Isles.

-• Good, well-attended Lucia Music Worship Services in St Paul's Cathedral, Southwark Cathedral, Westminster Cathedral and Ulrika Eleonora Parish Church, as well as in Birmingham, Brighton, Bristol and Edinburgh.
+- Maintain Mass every Sunday, (Sunday Mass), with Family masses once a month. - Promote deepening in faith through "deepening Sundays" i.e. lectures after Mass. - Additional music in as many Sunday services as possible. - Sunday Mass in English four times during the year. - Celebrate worship services with some regularity over the entire congregation /the British Isles. - Good, well-attended Lucia Music Worship Services in St Paul's Cathedral, Southwark Cathedral, Westminster Cathedral and Ulrika Eleonora Parish Church, as well as in Birmingham, Brighton, Bristol and Edinburgh.

 The goals have been achieved.
-The average of Sunday's Mass is at an average of 65 (80 in 2016).
+The Sunday's Mass has an average attendance of 60 (65 in 2017).
 The decrease is probably due to more services and changes in counting statistics as well as the changes in staff during the year.

 We have exclusively used the new series in the proposed new church manual.
 Special "Deepening Sundays" have been implemented (see more under education).
-Our Choir, which consists of about 40 singers, aged 20-70 is very active, with up 30 performances each year.
-Luciaconserts represents 15 times.
+Our Choir, which consists of about 40 singers, aged 20-70 is very active, with between 25-30 performances each year.
+Luciaconserts represent 15 of these.
 The choir participates in worship once a month, doing their own concerts and this year an Evensong in St Paul's.